 Firstly, make sure that the contact that sends you files isn’t on your Block list.
 If contact is blocked, you won’t be able to see any of the messages sent to you.
 Sometimes, erroneously, you might even get a notification about the message but the actual content won’t come through.

 Follow these steps to check your block list:

 - Click on the 3-dot menu and open Settings.

 - Unblock contacts to allow them to send you messages on WhatsApp.

-Solution 2 – Clear the cache and check the connection
+Solution 2 – Clear the data from WhatsApp

 After that, we recommend clearing WhatsApp cached data from your handset.
 If you are unsure how to do it, follow the steps below:

 - Choose Apps.

 - Locate and open WhatsApp.